 Mandatory: The Miracle of Businessman Yaron Yamin in Africa - Part 2

-The Rav repeats and says that only in a few days he will rescue them
+The Rav repeats and says that only in a few days will he rescue them

-"It was a time when we started dealing in diamonds and I was still not very knowledgeable in the field," Yaron continues describing the event.
-"One day, we fell with the vehicle into a large pit, and all the axles and wheels were uprooted from their place.
-It was pitch dark, we were in the middle of the jungle, I called our teacher, Rav Berland shlit"a, and asked him to save me.
-The Rav told me to quickly send a redemption and indeed I sent it, then he told me, 'Don't worry, in a few days you will get out of here'.
-I said to the Rav, 'In a few days I will die here, I am in the middle of the jungle, I can hold on for a maximum of a few hours and certainly not days'!
-But, the Rav insisted and repeatedly said the words, 'a few days'.
-I understood there was a reason the Rav insisted."
+"This was during a period when we had started trading in diamonds, and I was not yet a great expert in the field," Yaron continues, describing the event.
+"One day, we fell with the vehicle into a large pit, and all the axles and wheels were torn from their place.
+It was pitch black; we were in the middle of the jungle.
+I called our teacher, Rav Eliezer Berland shlit"a, and asked him to save me.
+The Rav told me to quickly send a pidyon (redemption money), and I indeed sent it.
+Then he told me, 'Do not worry, in a few days you will get out of there.'
+I said to the Rav, 'In a few days I will die here!
+I am in the middle of the jungle; I can hold out for a maximum of a few hours, certainly not days!'
+But the Rav insisted, and each time he repeated the words, 'a few days.'
+I understood that there was a reason why the Rav was insisting."

-Why does the Rav insist that only in a few days he will save them?
+Why does the Rav insist that only in a few days will he save them?

 Subscribe to Our Newsletter